hc825b/obliquetree/docs/source/getting_started.md

    - It is **highly recommended** to standardize your data before using `obliquetree` for better performance and stability.

 4. **Flexibility**:
    - The library can be used as a **traditional decision tree** without oblique splits.
-In this mode, it outperforms scikit-learn in speed and supports categorical variables.

 5. **Handling Missing and Infinite Values**:
    - For **traditional axis-aligned splits**, `obliquetree` can handle `NaN` and `Inf` values.